WebAssembly/gc/proposals/gc/MVP-JS.md

 to give a WebAssembly-constructed Typed Object property names, JavaScript must create a Type Definition object with the appropriate names, import it from WebAssembly, and use that type import to construct structs/arrays.
-Otherwise, Typed Objects created from a local Type Definition will appear as integer-indexed tuples.
+Otherwise, Typed Objects created from a internal Type Definition will appear as integer-indexed tuples.